kolzchut/mediawiki-extensions-Promoter/README.md

 ## Changelog
+- 2016-01-20 Depened on Extension:GoogleUniversalAnalytics (using RL module) for event tracking
+- 2015-02-09 Update design of sidebar ads to make them a bit more noticeable
+- 2014-11-17 Parse ad messages as wikitext
+- 2014-10-30
+	* Add a new ad carousel-slider for use on the main page
+	* Allow to preview a specific ad
-- 15-Sep-2014 Add Google Analytics support to ads, using events:
+- 2014-09-15 Track ads using Google Analytics events:
 	* 'ad-impressions' notifies about the current page, campaign and ad selected
 	* 'ad-clicks' notifies about clicking an ad's main link - sends campaign and ad
-- 01-Sep-2014 Option to disable the fallback campaign (through the UI)
+- 2014-09-01 Allow to disable the fallback campaign (through the UI)
+- 2014-08-26 Initial MVP for Promoter
+- 2014-05-14 Fork from Extension:CentralNotice and start demolition